In battleground Arizona, Latino effort to mobilize voters could help Biden

 The county voted narrowly for Trump in 2016.
 But its demographics and politics have shifted the past four years.
 Biden was leading Trump 49% to 47% in Arizona in a Reuters Ipsos poll conducted Oct.
 27-Nov 1.

 Arizona’s 11 electoral votes could be key to Biden’s path to victory, and Democratic strategists hope higher Latino turnout will help shift the state in his favor.

 Maricopans participated in early voting in record numbers.
 Before Monday, the county had processed 1.66 million ballots, surpassing the 1.6 million total cast in the 2016 election, said Megan Gilbertson, communications director for the Maricopa County Elections Department.

-Helen Ramirez, 68, is one Hispanic voter who changed her mind about the president.
-She is a Democrat, but she’s also deeply religious.
+Helen Ramirez, 68, is a Democrat, but she’s also deeply religious.
 She voted for Trump in 2016, largely because of her views on abortion, but hates how he handled the pandemic.
 “There’s no compassion,” she said.
 She prayed until she got to the poll site, unsure of how she would vote, and then cast her ballot for Biden.

 Arizona’s historically harsh treatment of immigrants and passage of legislation like SB1070, a 2010 law that codified several anti-immigrant measures, fostered strong community organizing roots that activists hope will pay off in this election.

 “This is the first time that I feel like the election is actually being run by those of us who fought 10 years ago,” said Luis Avila, a longtime community activist, after wrapping up the final episode of the weekly Spanish-language call-in show about voting he has hosted on 107.5 FM La Onda.